odrodrig/odrspiceworks-example/docs/CanvasAppApis.md

 `before` (optional)|`string`| Match all objects whose datetime field is `<=` the timestamp, provided in ISO 8601 format: `YYYY-MM-DDTHH:MM:SSZ`.

-For example, if you want to find all tickets that were created before March 1st, 2015 at 12:00pm, you would write:
+For example, if you want to find all tickets that were created before March 1st, 2015 at 12:00PM UTC, you would write:

 ```js
 var card = new SW.Card();